Are you on the hunt for some inspiration to build your next email? You couldn’t have found a better place to start.

 Keep in mind that people check their mail on their phones too, so keep it as small as possible!

 After you have optimized your GIF, you’ll want to include it in your email.
 This is easy.
-You can include your GIF in the email just the way you would upload an image, because after all, GIF is just another image file.
+You can add your GIF in the email just the way you would upload an image, because after all, GIF is only another image file.